AidanTheBandit/LAMControl/README.md

 ### Choose Your Mode:

-LAMControl supports three operating modes.
+LAMControl supports multiple operating modes.
 Choose the one that best fits your setup:

 #### 🌐 Web Mode (Recommended for new users)
 - **No Rabbit Hole tokens required**
 - Direct HTTP API for R1 integration
 - Admin dashboard for monitoring

+#### 🚀 Distributed Mode (NEW - For advanced users)
+- **Central server with remote worker nodes**
+- Scale across multiple computers
+- Cloud server + local workers
+- Enhanced performance and reliability

 #### 🐰 Rabbit Mode (Original method)
 - Connects to hole.rabbit.tech